Nova Founders Capital: CompareEuropeGroup

 CompareEuropeGroup is a financial comparison platform.

 ComparaJá.pt

 ComparaJá.pt is an online platform for aggregating, comparing and analyzing financial products and services.
 The Portuguese fintech was founded in 2015 in partnership with Nova Founders Capital and belongs to the CompareEuropeGroup.

-Coru.com

-Coru is a financial comparison platform active in Mexico.
-It was created after Nova Founder Capital lost control over the technical platform of its predecessor, ComparaGuru.com.

-Crossinx

-Crossinx is a Frankfurt-based company that offers services for electronic in- and outbound invoices with suppliers and customers.
-Nova Founders Capital was a participant in the company's Series A fundraising round.

 Lion & Lion

 Lion & Lion is a digital advertising agency specialising in online marketing campaigns and digital advertising solutions.
 By late 2016 Lion & Lion acquired by the Japanese Septeni Holdings for an undisclosed USD double-digit million amount and the company is therefore no longer a part of Nova Founders Capital's portfolio.

 Pricefox

 Pricefox is a price comparison online platform for financial services in Greece.
 Pricefox is backed by Antenna Group and CompareEuropeGroup, part of Nova Founders Capital.